zoomcharts/zoomcharts-angular-integration-example/README.md

 ## Create new project

 ```
-ng new my-zoomchartApp
+ng new my-zoomchartsApp
 ```

 ## Serve the application

 Go to project directory
 ```
-cd my-zoomchartApp
+cd my-zoomchartsApp
 ```
 ## Create the ZoomCharts component